-It often surprises SMSF advisers that in 2018 we still have 90% of SMSFs being established with individuals instead of a corporate trustee.
+It often surprises advisers giving SMSF advice that in 2018 we still have 90% of SMSFs being established with individuals instead of a corporate trustee.

 While it saves on the set up and ongoing costs (that are incurred in running another company), the long term costs could be higher.

-There are many benefits to having a corporate trustee for a SMSF, and our team of SMSF specialists here at businessDEPOT feel so strongly about it that they are hesitant to establish a fund without one.
+There are many benefits to having a corporate trustee for a SMSF, and our SMSF specialist team here at businessDEPOT feel so strongly about it that they are hesitant to establish a fund without one.

 Having a corporate trustee for a SMSF is often cited by many advisers in this space as best practice.
 Importantly, a corporate trustee also provides you with so many other benefits.
 These include: